 Construction is the ideal time to install a geothermal system for the following reasons:

-- The 30% federal tax credit can be applied to the entire installation including ductwork, equipment, electrical, zoning, radiant floor and drilling.
+- The 30% federal tax credit can be applied to the installation.

 - With the available credits, the installation can sometimes be cheaper than high-efficiency ‘conventional’ heating and cooling systems.
 If more expensive, the incremental price difference pays for itself in only a few years.

 - Landscape repair is not an issue since landscaping is usually done when construction is complete.

 - Eliminate the need to install a gas line, oil tank or propane tanks for heating.

 Watch this video to learn a little about a new construction project that we completed in Lexington, Massachusetts.

 Please also check out our many photo albums to see many more examples of geothermal systems we have installed at new construction projects.

 What are the Benefits of Switching to Geothermal?

 Geothermal systems pay for themselves